RELATE: Relation Extraction in Biomedical Abstracts with LLMs and Ontology Constraints: Related Work

 \section{Related Work}

-No existing framework systematically bridges free-text biomedical RE with standardized ontological predicates.
+No existing framework systematically bridges free-text biomedical relation extraction (RE) with standardized ontological predicates.
 While zero-shot LLMs \citep{li2025grag} can outperform fine-tuned models on smaller datasets, they struggle when confronted with complex, domain-specific tasks that demand specialized knowledge \citep{chen2024benchmarking, jahan2024comprehensive}.
 Further research has explored adaptive instruction-rich prompting \citep{zhou2024leap, tao2024graphical} and soft prompt-based learning approaches that allow models to automatically optimize prompts rather than relying on hand-crafted instructions \citep{peng2024model}.
 These methods show promise but have not achieved systematic biomedical ontology integration.

 Fine-tuning approaches have demonstrated strong performance on domain-specific benchmarks.
 Techniques such as adaptive document mapping, ensemble learning with attention mechanisms, and specialized training procedures \citep{shang2025biomedical, zhong2024leveraging, orlova2025challenges} improve classification accuracy.
-However, they require extensive retraining and do not address the core challenge of standardizing predicates extracted from free-text relations.
+However, they require extensive retraining and do not address the core challenge of standardizing predicates extracted from free-text relations. \citet{chandak2023building} emphasized the importance of standardized schemas and quality control in its PrimeKG framework by integrating heterogeneous data sources.
+RELATE applies these principles to the RE layer, enabling automated standardization of literature-derived relations for seamless integration into KGs such as PrimeKG, with ensured schema compliance and semantic interoperability.